-- A. Increased volumes of Stormwater, contaminated Runoff from Impervious Surfaces, and Soil Erosion and Sedimentation are major causes of: - 1) impairment of water quality and flow in lakes, ponds, streams, rivers, wetlands and groundwater; - 2) contamination of drinking water supplies: - 3) Erosion of stream channels: - 4) alteration or destruction of aquatic and wildlife habitat; - 5) flooding; and, - 6) overloading or clogging of municipal catch basins and storm drainage systems.
+A. Increased volumes of stormwater, contaminated stormwater runoff from impervious surfaces, and soil erosion and sedimentation are major causes of:

+- 1. impairment of water quality and flow in lakes, ponds, streams, rivers, wetlands and groundwater; - 2. contamination of drinking water supplies; - 3. erosion of stream channels; - 4. alteration or destruction of aquatic and wildlife habitat; - 5. flooding; and, - 6. overloading or clogging of municipal catch basins and storm drainage systems.

-The United States Environmental Protection Agency has identified Sedimentation from Land Disturbance activities and polluted Runoff from land development and redevelopment as major sources of water pollution, impacting drinking water supplies, natural habitats, and recreational resources.
-Regulation of activities that result in the Disturbance of Land and the creation of Runoff is necessary for the protection of the water bodies and groundwater resources within the Town of Natick, to safeguard the health, safety, and welfare of the general public and protect the natural resources of the Town.
+The United States Environmental Protection Agency has identified sedimentation from land disturbance activities and polluted stormwater runoff from land development and redevelopment as major sources of water pollution, impacting drinking water supplies, natural habitats, and recreational resources.
+Regulation of activities that result in the disturbance of land and the creation of stormwater runoff is necessary for the protection of the water bodies and groundwater resources within the Town of Natick, to safeguard the health, safety, and welfare of the general public and protect the natural resources of the Town.

-- B. The objectives of this By-Law are to: - 1) protect water resources; - 2) require practices that minimize or eliminate Erosion and Sedimentation and maintain Sediment on construction sites; - 3) control the volume and rate of Stormwater resulting from Land Disturbance Activities in order to minimize potential impacts of flooding;
+- B. The objectives of this By-Law are to: - 1. protect water resources; - 2. require practices that eliminate soil erosion and sedimentation; - 3. control the volume and rate of stormwater runoff resulting from land disturbance activities in order to minimize potential impacts of flooding; - 4. require practices to manage and treat stormwater runoff generated from new development and redevelopment; - 5. protect groundwater and surface water from degradation; - 6. promote infiltration and the recharge of groundwater; - 7. maximize recharge of groundwater in the Natick Aquifer Protection District as defined by Section III-A.5 of the Natick Zoning By-Law; - 8. prevent pollutants from entering the municipal storm drain system; - 9. ensure that soil erosion and sedimentation control measures and stormwater runoff management practices are incorporated into the site planning and design process and are implemented and maintained;

-- 4) require practices to manage and treat Runoff generated from new development and redevelopment, with a preference for Low Impact Development techniques; - 5) promote infiltration and the recharge of groundwater; - 6) maximize recharge of groundwater in the Natick Aquifer Protection District as defined by Section III-A.5 of the Natick Zoning By-Law; - 7) ensure that Erosion, Sedimentation, and Runoff are minimized through Site planning, design and implementation; - 8) ensure adequate long-term operation and maintenance of Best Management Practices; - 9) require practices to control Construction and Waste Materials that may cause adverse impacts to water quality; - 10) comply with state and federal statutes and regulations, including the Municipal Separate Storm Sewer System (MS4) Permit, relating to Stormwater discharges; and - 11) establish the Town of Natick's legal authority to ensure compliance with the provisions of this By-Law through inspection, monitoring and enforcement.
+- 10. ensure adequate long-term operation and maintenance of structural stormwater best management practices; - 11. require practices to control waste such as discarded building materials, concrete truck washout, chemicals, litter, and sanitary waste at construction sites that may cause adverse impacts to water quality; - 12. comply with state and federal statutes and regulations relating to stormwater discharges; and - 13. establish the Town of Natick's legal authority to ensure compliance with the provisions of this By-Law through inspection, monitoring and enforcement.